5 remote working tips for managers to keep employees productive

 5. Different communication technology options

 Email is not sufficient for all types of official communications.
 Remote workers deserve a richer technology like video conferencing as it gives visual cues that they would get during face-to-face interaction.
 A tremendous example of conferencing application is Microsoft Teams as it gives the visual cues to increase mutual knowledge and help reduce the sense of isolation while working from home.
 Another requirement is a mobile-enabled application that can help remote workers to collaborate easily and get time-sensitive information.

 Look at the silver lining

 The COVID-19 impact has forced all of us to work remotely and induced a lot of stress and anxiety.
-But at the same time, it is important to see the silver lining and realize the benefits as you are learning many new things during this situation.
-Get a Free Demo to learn more about how to adapt remote working culture in a better and collaborative manner.
+But at the same time, it is important to see the silver lining through these tips to work remotely and realize the benefits as you are learning many new things during this situation.
+Get a Free DEMO to learn more about how to adapt remote working culture in a better and collaborative manner.